openpubkey/openpubkey/docs/pktoken.md

 ### The TYP pattern

 Because a PK Token always has more two or more signatures we have been forced to think about how to effective organize a JWS (JSON Web Signatures) that two or more signatures.
 If a JWS has only one signature, then the `iss` (issuer) claim in the payload identifies the party that generated the signature.
-Once you have two or more signatures who do you determine which signature matches the issuer?
+Once you have two or more signatures, how do you determine which signature matches the issuer?
 How do you determine the identity of signer that generated each signature?
 Determining what party generated what signature is important because we need to know where to find which public key to verify which signature.

 One approach is to use signature order.
 For instance, we could specify that the first signature in the signatures list is the party that created the payload, the second signature is the cosigner, and so on.
 This approach has two major drawbacks.
 First, the order of the signatures is not signed or enforced in anyway.
 This means we can not assume that software and libraries won't reorder the signature list, breaking our ability to match signers to signatures.
 Second, this approach doesn't solve the problem of optional signers, who may or may not be required.

 Instead we use the `typ` (type) key in the protected header to specify the different types of signatures.
 For instance if the protected header of a signature has `typ=COS` it is a cosigner signature.
-An other

 In JWT's it is customary to have a `typ=JWT`.
 We extend this so that signatures each signing party in a protocol specifies their role in the `typ` key of their protected header.

 ### Protected header claims